nv-legate/legate/docs/legate/source/networking-wheels.rst

    12.5 through 13.0.
 The Legate wheel was also tested on Perlmutter with the ``cray-mpich-abi`` module and the ``mpich`` modules.

-   However, because wheels are not as self contained as the Conda ecosystem, it is possible that other configurations may not work as well.
+   However, because wheels are not as self-contained as the Conda ecosystem, it is possible that other configurations may not work as well.
 If you encounter problems with the Legate wheels, visit the :ref:`overview-contact` page for more information on how to get help.`